Last Updated: May 20, 2021

 Some people like to lend trucks or vans, so that’s another niche where the sharing economy can work out.

-Check out our selection of the latest Uber revenue statistics for more details.
+Check out our selection of the latest Uber revenue statistics to see how profitable car sharing is.

 (Source: Credit Suisse)